hatasaki/azure-mcp-cli-client/README.md

    - `reset`: Reset chat history during a session.
    - `exit`/`quit`: Exit the chat application.
    - `tools`: List connected MCP servers and their available tools.
-   - `tools <server>`: Show descriptions for each tool on the specified server.
+   - `tools describe <server>`: Show descriptions for each tool on the specified server.
    - `tools disable <server>`: Disable all tools for the specified server.
    - `tools enable <server>`: Enable all tools for the specified server.
    - `#<tool_name> <message>`: Force invocation of a specific tool with the given message.
 Example: `#microsoft_docs_search What is MCP?`